IAR2: Improving Autoregressive Visual Generation with Semantic-Detail Associated Token Prediction: IAR2

 \subsection{Local-Context Enhanced Autoregressive Head}

-\hut{Conventional autoregressive (AR) image generation models typically employ \yrexten{global attention within} Transformer architectures to capture long-range, global dependencies across the entire image token sequence.
+Conventional autoregressive (AR) image generation models typically employ global attention within Transformer architectures to capture long-range, global dependencies across the entire image token sequence.
 While this type of full-sequence modeling is crucial for preserving holistic scene structure, it often overlooks the strong local correlations that are unique to visual data.
 Unlike natural language, where relationships between distant tokens are often essential for semantic understanding, the appearance of an image patch is primarily influenced by its immediate spatial neighbors.
-Effectively leveraging \textbf{local context} is therefore critical for enhancing texture continuity, boundary sharpness, and overall perceptual quality in image synthesis. }
+Effectively leveraging \textbf{local context} is therefore critical for enhancing texture continuity, boundary sharpness, and overall perceptual quality in image synthesis.

 \hut{A naive solution is to inject local context modeling directly into the AR backbone module.
 However, this can introduce redundancy and may even interfere with the backbone’s capacity for global reasoning, thus diminishing its ability to model long-range structure.
-In our proposed framework, the AR head operates on a minimal input—typically just the backbone context and the semantic embedding—making limited use of the autoregressive modeling capacity.
+In our proposed framework, the AR head operates on a minimal input, typically just the backbone context and the semantic embedding, making limited use of the autoregressive modeling capacity.
 This underutilization further motivates a dedicated mechanism to \yrexten{exploit local context to enhance} local spatial coherence.}

-\hut{To address these limitations, we propose the \textbf{Local-Context Enhanced Autoregressive Head}, which aggregates local spatial information at the AR head level.
-This targeted integration enables our model to \yrexten{leverage} rich local correlations precisely \yrexten{when making} semantic-detail hierarchical predictions, while preserving the backbone’s strength in global context modeling.
-By clearly separating global modeling in the backbone from local enhancement in the AR head, our framework substantially improves image \yrexten{generation} fidelity and consistency.}
+To address these limitations, we propose the \textbf{Local-Context Enhanced Autoregressive Head}.
+Distinct from standard AR heads that predict tokens based solely on an isolated global hidden state, our module explicitly aggregates spatial information from the immediate neighborhood right before the semantic-detail classification.
+This targeted integration provides a powerful localized prior, ensuring that the prediction of the detail token is guided by both the global intent from the backbone and the concrete local patterns of adjacent patches.
+By clearly separating global macro-structure modeling in the backbone from local micro-detail enhancement in the AR head, our framework substantially improves generation fidelity, texture continuity, and edge sharpness without disrupting the long-range reasoning process.

 Specifically, for predicting the token at a given position \yrexten{(e.g., $i$-th token)}, we aggregate the hidden states from previously generated tokens \yrexten{within its} $k \times k$ local window \yrexten{(Fig.~\ref{fig:main framework of IAR2} (c))}.
 A naive concatenation of these local hidden states would be computationally \yrexten{expensive}.
 To maintain efficiency, we introduce a lightweight \textbf{context compression module}.
 Given a set of $N$ local contextualized hidden states, $\{\hat{h}_{\text{local}, n}\}_{n=1}^N$, the compression process is as follows: \begin{enumerate} \item Each context vector $\hat{h}_{\text{local}, n}$ is passed through a shared \textit{compression network} (a small MLP) to reduce its dimensionality. \item The resulting low-dimensional vectors are concatenated along the feature dimension. \item A final \textit{FFN network} projects this concatenated vector back to the original hidden dimension, producing a single, fused \yrexten{local context} vector $\hat{h}_{ctx}$ that summarizes the local neighborhood. \end{enumerate} This process can be formulated as: